sr00t3d/cpanel-create-mail/README.md

 - **Domain not registered on server**: Ensure the domain is listed in cPanel and not just a DNS pointer.
 - **Account is suspended**: The script will block creation on suspended accounts to prevent abuse.
 Unsuspend the account via WHM first.

-## ⚠️ Disclaimer
+## ⚠️ Legal Notice

 > [!WARNING]
-> This software is provided "as-is".
-While extensively tested in cPanel environments.
-The author is not responsible for any data loss.
+> This software is provided "as is".
+Always make sure to test first in a development environment.
+The author is not responsible for any misuse, legal consequences, or data impact caused by this tool.

 ---

 ## 📚 Detailed Tutorial

-For a complete step-by-step guide on how to import the generated files into Thunderbird and troubleshoot common migration issues, check out my full article:
+For a complete step-by-step guide, check out my full article:

 👉 [**Fast Create cPanel Mail Account**](https://perciocastelo.com.br/blog/fast-create-cpanel-mail-account.html)